ariasanovsky/ariasanovsky.github.io/content/posts/spindle.md

 ## Thanks 💖

 I am especially grateful to friends and interested Rustaceans for their support!
 Feedback ranged from nodding in agreement, design suggestions, memes, and most importantly, helping me come up with the name!
-We can't not take inspiration from [`rayon`](https://docs.rs/rayon/latest/rayon/), the seamlessly *lighter than silk* CPU parallelization craate.
-Honorable mentions to `throstle`, `coreduroy` (*sigh*), and `curayon`.
+We can't not take inspiration from [`rayon`](https://docs.rs/rayon/latest/rayon/), the *lighter than silk* CPU parallelization crate.
+Honorable mentions to `serger`, `throstle`, `coreduroy` (*sigh*), and `curayon`.

 ## Scientific Computing in Rust

 The [conference](https://scientificcomputing.rs/) was fantastic!
 The organizers did a fantastic job organizing the talks, communicated clearly, and facilitated a Gather Town social hour that was very hard to leave.
 It was heartwarming to see 100+ people show up for the first event.
 Special shoutouts to Gonzalo, Miguel, Ryan, and Sarah.
 Great job on your talks, everyone.
+It was a pleasure to meet you, and I look forward to collaborating 🔬.

 Also, what a beautiful coincidence to be releasing the first draft of `spindle` after nearly 10 hours of directly or tangentially related talk!
 I am inspired to meet the need for ergonomic GPGPU parallelism in Rust.